LEGAL NOTICE: This content is not wellness advice and does not substitute ongoing treatment with a physician.

 For example, we offer JUUL-compatible CBD pods, which only work with JUUL devices.
 There’s highly concentrated cannabidiol in the forms of wax and shatter.
 They require a cartridge or vaporizer specifically designed for use.

 It’s okay if you’re a non-smoker and you’re unfamiliar with how to inhale “properly.”
 I’m defining “proper” as the optimal method to ensure you’re absorbing as much CBD as possible per hit.
 Hit, inhale.
 Tomato, tomaato.

-Anyway, cannabis medical professional Dr. Dustin Sulak offers great steps here for proper inhalation.
+Anyway, cannabis wellness professional Dr. Dustin Sulak offers great steps here for proper inhalation.
 Though he speaks of cannabis and herb vaporizers, the premise is similar for CBD vapes.
 So eyes on the prize!